wmora/angular-espresso/README.md

 # Angular Espresso

-Based on [angular-express-seed](https://github.com/btford/angular-express-seed), start an app with AngularJS on the front, Express + Node in the back, all written in CoffeeScript.
+Start an app with AngularJS on the client, Express + Node as your back-end, all written in CoffeeScript.

 ## Current version